Updated Mar 01, 2026

 Text Link

 Your team wastes countless hours wrestling with Google Sheets on mobile devices, manually entering data in spreadsheet cells that weren't designed for smartphone screens, and watching critical business information disappear into version control chaos.
-With SheetBridge and Adalo's no-code platform, you can transform those spreadsheets into fully functional native mobile and web applications in under four hours—giving your team instant mobile access, real-time data sync, and professional app capabilities without writing a single line of code.
+Adalo, an AI-powered app builder, solves this with SheetBridge—a feature that connects your existing Google Sheets directly to native mobile and web applications in under four hours.
+Your team gets instant mobile access, real-time data sync, and professional app capabilities without writing a single line of code.

 Key Takeaways

-• Transform Google Sheets into native iOS, Android, and web apps without coding experience
+• Transform Google Sheets into native iOS, Android, and web apps without coding—paid plans include unlimited database records with no usage-based charges

 • Three integration methods available: SheetBridge (real-time sync), Zapier (automation), and External Collections (advanced API)